 Requirements for Graduation

-- A minimum of 90-quarter units of approved graduate-level work, with at least 63 completed at this university;
+- A minimum of 60 semester units of approved graduate level work, with at least 41 completed at this university.

-- The graduation writing requirement is met upon successful completion of the extensive written artist statement that is developed in ART 6630 and that accompanies the Master's Project in ART 6695.
+- The Graduation Writing Assessment Requirement is met upon successful completion of the extensive written artist statement that is developed in ART 6630 and that accompanies the Master's Project in ART 6695.

 - Any general requirements not cited above for graduate degrees and noted in Graduate Degree and Program Requirements.